 SIEGEL: With the support they get from social workers, from employers and from each other and given their advanced years, the lifers released in Maryland have a perfect record so far.
 No one has re-offended.
 Tomorrow, we'll hear from people who say they're unimpressed with the perfect probation record of the men freed under the Unger decision - families of the murder victims.

 UNIDENTIFIED WOMAN: This man was released from a sentence of life in prison plus 36 years, and they released them?
 Shame on them.
+[POST-BROADCAST CLARIFICATION: Karriem Saleem El-Amin was convicted of first-degree felony murder.
+The evidence at trial showed that he was armed during the robbery in which David Lermer was murdered.
+But there was no evidence that he fired the fatal shot.]
 Transcript provided by NPR, Copyright NPR.